 So do you really need a firewall for small business operations?
 Yeah, I’m afraid you do.

 Cloud Security Isn’t Enough

 Even with all the amazing protections businesses get in the cloud, it doesn’t shield your entire technical infrastructure from threats.

 Speaking metaphorically for a moment, if you ditched your on-premise server and moved all customer files and confidential data to the cloud, these files are no longer stored in your office—either in a filing cabinet or on a computer.
 Does that mean you can stop locking the door to your office?
 Would you leave the door wide open because your data is no longer directly vulnerable?

-It’s a silly question, but it strikes at the issue of why firewalls are so important.
+“Do I need a firewall for my small business?”
+It’s a silly question, but it strikes at the issue of why a firewall for small business operations is so important.
 Just because your data is stored in the cloud and protected with authentication, that doesn’t mean cyber-thieves aren’t targeting other assets in your office.
 Without a firewall, you are essentially leaving the door open, exposing every piece of technology in the office to theft, including computers, servers, wireless hardware and printers.